 CBD acts differently from THC.
 It doesn’t get you high as it has no hallucinogenic qualities.
 It also reduces the hallucinogenic effects of THC when both compounds are taken together (THC in trace amounts, of course).

-CBD doesn’t have any known significantly negative side effects.
+CBD has few significantly negative side effects.
 It's generally considered safe to take which is why you can find it for sale in places like Walmart, 7 Eleven, and other retail stores.

 Quality does matter and you need to be knowledgeable in how to identify good quality brands from the fly-by-night CBD companies who are simply putting a label on a wholesale product.

 People don't use CBD just for pain.
-Other known uses of CBD include:
+Other known uses of CBD include1:

 The good thing about CBD which comes from hemp is that it is legal in all 50 states in the USA and some parts of the EU.
-It's also freely available to buy online.
+It's also freely available to buy online as long as it contains ≤0.3% THC, the psychoactive cannabinoid2.

 I was curious and started reading up on the research surrounding CBD and its pain-relieving properties.